a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/triggers.md

 Triggers often use this feature to ensure they only are able to be triggered one time.
 You can read more about flags [here](./scripts.md#Flags), and more about the existence flag [here](./map-entities.md#Existence Flag)

+## How to create a trigger

+The `Trigger` class is very simple.
+It just needs an x, y, width, and height to specify its location/size on the map, a [script](./scripts.md) to act as its `triggerScript`, and an optional flag[./scripts.md#Flags] to act as its `existenceFlag`.
+There is no real need to subclass them, as the trigger script is what essentially dictates what each trigger does; at their core, they are just a rectangle with a script attached.

 ## Adding a trigger to a map

 In a map subclass's `loadTriggers` method, triggers can be defined and added to the map's enemy list.
 For example, in `TestMap`,